symbiote/developer-exercise/README.md

-This is a sample ground-up solution to the developer exercise used for Symbiote.
-If you are a candidate, feel free to take this and use it as a basis of your own response - after all, it is an open source framework of sorts!
-Remember though, you are being evaluated on how well you demonstrate your understanding and capabilities, and any subsequent interview will take your response into account.
+This repository contains 2 sample solutions to the [Symbiote Developer Exercise](overview.md) that we use as part of our technical hiring roles.

+If you are interested in submitting a response, please read the overview linked above, and send a github link to jobs@symbiote.com.au

+You are being evaluated on how well you demonstrate your understanding of code, so we're not expecting too much in the way if visual presentation.

-This is NOT meant to be an example of the best solution to the problem.
-It is a 3 hour solution that is just meant to give an outline of what we are looking for.
+The two solutions in this repository are _not_ meant to be an example of the best solution to the problem, but to provide a guideline to what the bare minumum functional solution should provide - think of them as the low bar.

 If you have stumbled across this, and are looking for a job, see the 'overview' file contained within and have a go, then send an email to